pbendersky/pbendersky.github.io/source/_posts/2013-05-08-how-could-apple-extend-airplay.markdown

 date: 2013-05-08 22:41
 comments: true
 categories: [Apple, Speculation]
+description: "A speculation on how Apple could extend Airplay to better use the Apple TV processor"
+keywords: "apple, airplay, speculation"
 ---
 This is a highly speculative article.
 I'd like to be able to say it's based on educate guesses, but sadly I think it's not.